 SSL products are now available for most lighting applications, from living room table lamps to high power sports stadium lights.
 Today’s products can match or exceed the performance and energy efficiency of the most efficient conventional lighting technologies, including fluorescent and high intensity discharge sources.
 However, unlike conventional sources, SSL technology still has significant room for additional performance and efficiency improvements, through improved materials, optics, electronic design, system intelligence, and advanced controls.

 DOE’s role is to work closely with the industry and lighting user/specifier community to realize this full potential, rather than settling for “good enough.”
 Potential benefits include cutting U.S. lighting-related electricity by nearly half by 2030, along with related environmental protection, improved lighting quality and service, multi-use technology breakthroughs, economic savings, job creation, and U.S. technology leadership.

 Research and Development Thrusts

-SSL program R&D investments span the spectrum from core technology research and product development to manufacturing and applied technology R&D.
+SSL program R&D investments span the spectrum from core technology research and product development to manufacturing and technology application R&D.